sholtomaud/blog/_posts/2014-04-27-starting-to-build-things.md

 - After learning how to install linux on an old tower desktop with the help of my friend [Eric][], I learned how to get a static IP address, a free domain name, and set up [Apache][].
-After that, I could access static files served by that desktop sitting in my basement from at school!
+After that, I could access static files served by the desktop in my basement while I was at school!
 - Equipped with my own dinky server that I’d have to go home to reboot when it crashed, I wrote my own simple blog system in php.
 I wrote a little calendar widget for it, and it was black and bright green.
 Looking back, it was hideous,